Ford Mustang (sixth generation): Warrior Edition (2015–2016)

-Features that remain available from the 2017 Ford Mustang include: the SYNC 3 infotainment system featuring Android Auto and Apple CarPlay compatibility, the SHAKER PRO premium audio system, the GT Performance Package (renamed Performance Package Level 1), the Premium Plus Package, and the Wheel and Stripe Package.
-New exterior color options include: Orange Fury Metallic Tri-Coat and Royal Crimson Metallic Tinted Clear Coat, while new interior color options include Showstopper Red and Midnight Blue.
-The refreshed Mustang was released in North America in Autumn of 2017 with the EcoBoost/EcoBoost Premium, GT/GT Premium, and Shelby GT350/GT350R models.

 Safety

 Euro NCAP

 Euro NCAP tested a LHD (Left Hand Drive), European version of the 2-door coupe variant on a 2017 registration and earned 2 stars out of 5.
-The refreshed Mustang was reassessed in July 2017 after Ford made some changes to the car which included the addition of collision avoidance features.
+The refreshed 2018 Mustang was reassessed in July 2017 after the introduction of collision avoidance systems.
 The score was upgraded to 3 stars out of 5.

 IIHS

-The 2022 Mustang was safety tested by the IIHS:
+The 2023 Mustang was safety tested by the IIHS:

 NHTSA

 In February 2015, the Mustang earned a 5-star rating from the National Highway Traffic Safety Administration (NHTSA) for front, side, and rollover crash protection.

 Marketing

 As part of the Mustang's 50th anniversary celebration, Ford engineers cut a Mustang convertible into small sections and reassembled it on the 86th floor observation deck of the Empire State Building in New York City.

 Ford has also implemented the In a Mustang tagline, which also features short films featuring the 2015 Ford Mustang.
 Such films are uploaded to YouTube on the Ford Mustang Channel.

 Ford worked with Lego to create a special Lego Speed Champion version of the Mustang GT.
 It was unveiled at the North American International Auto Show as a promotion of the Ford Mustang.
 Lego and Ford gave away the models for free to children who came to show.
 A few months later, the model could be purchased at toy stores.

 Hot Wheels have released multiple iterations of the Ford Mustang over the years, appealing to diecast collectors worldwide.